botlaram/developer/docs/linux.md

    - syntax to change Owner/User `chown "user-name" "file/folder-name"`
    - to change Owner and Group `chown "user-name":"group-name" "file/folder-name"`

+### Add User
+ - to add user in linux
+   - syntax `sudo adduser <user-name>`  #it will ask for password enter new password

+ - switch to new user
+   - syntax `su - <user-name>`

+ - after login with new user
+   - try to execute `apt-get update` #you may be get error as incident will be reported.

+ - update the permissions for new user
+   - `exit`  #logout from the new user

+ - for the root user
+   - `sudo visudo`
+   - update members of the admin group
+     - `%<username> ALL=(ALL) NOPASSWD:ALL`     #add this line

 It contains Owner, Group, Public